athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Quest for the Frozen Flame/Kadlaka.md

     desc: " (illusion,primal) A kadlaka's movements are practically silent.
 Against a creature using only hearing to perceive them, they gain a +4 circumstance bonus to their Stealth check.
 As normal, this benefit also improves the kadlaka's Stealth DC."

   - name: "Wingbeat"
     desc: "`pf2:2` (primal,sonic) The kadlaka beats their wings with a mighty peal of thunder.
-Creatures in a 15-foot emanation take 5d6 sonic damage (DC 21 Fortitude check).
+Creatures in a @Template[emanation|distance:15] take 5d6 sonic damage (DC 21 Fortitude check).
 On a failed save, the creature is also pushed 5 feet away from the kadlaka.\n\nThe kadlaka can't use Wingbeat again for 1d4 rounds."

 ```